ostmond/rss-picker/README.md

 ### Source:
 https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html

-## Create a SNS topic on AWS
+## Create a SNS topic on AWS as the pubishing target
 1. `aws sns create-topic --name lambda-rss-feed`

+2. Go to AWS IAM to add an inline-policy to the role of rss-picker to enable publishing onto the lambda-rss-feed.

+### Source
-2. The code to publish the message is learnt from https://gist.github.com/jeremypruitt/ab70d78b815eae84e037
+1. The code to publish the message is learnt from https://gist.github.com/jeremypruitt/ab70d78b815eae84e037

 ## Tests